nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * For available dates, the start date should be before the end date.
 * Phone number specified can only be numeric characters, and must be at least 3 digits long.
 * The `MEDICAL_QUALIFICATION` takes the form `SKILL_NAME LEVEL`.
 The `LEVEL` can only take 3 values: `BASIC`, `INTERMEDIATE` or `HIGH`.
 Example: `CPR BASIC`, `AED INTERMEDIATE`.
-* `START_DATE, END_DATE` represents the start and end of the dates that the volunteer is available.
+* AVAILABLE_DATE_START, AVAILABLE_DATE_END` represents the start and end of the dates that the volunteer is available.

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
 A volunteer can have any number of tags, medical qualifications and available dates.